esp-rs/book/src/writing-your-own-application/std-applications/understanding-esp-idf-template.md

 - [.cargo/config.toml]
     - The Cargo configuration
     - Contains our target
-    - Contains `runner = "espflash --monitor"` - this means you can just use `cargo run` to flash and monitor your code
+    - Contains `runner = "espflash flash --monitor"` - this means you can just use `cargo run` to flash and monitor your code
     - Contains the linker to use, in our case, [`ldproxy`]
     - Contains the unstable `build-std` cargo feature enabled.
     - Contains the `ESP-IDF-VERSION` envrionment variable that tells [`esp-idf-sys`] which ESP-IDF version the project will use.